Skip to main content

 NAC-NLB Writers’ Lab

 The National Arts Council is pleased to present the NAC-NLB Writers’ Lab for up to four writers working in any of Singapore’s four official languages (English, Chinese, Malay and Tamil).
-A joint initiative by NAC and NLB, the Writers’ Lab will take place in NLB’s libraries of the writers’ choice, from January to March 2024.
+A joint initiative by NAC and NLB, the Writers’ Lab will take place in NLB’s libraries of the writers’ choice, from February to June 2026.

 1. rich primary resources available at the host library and National Library Board’s collections;